Legal consultations with solicitor Michael Burns on tenant/law issues start from just €95 plus Vat.

 2. Time waits for no person

-The first step to consider is if you are within the time limit to refer a dispute to the Private Residential Tenancies Board (The PRTB)?
-In general, the Statute of Limitations applies to disputes referred to the PRTB.
+The first step to consider is if you are within the time limit to refer a dispute to the Residential Tenancies Board (The RTB)?
+In general, the Statute of Limitations applies to disputes referred to the RTB.
 However, defined limited periods apply to certain types of dispute as follows:

 A dispute about the rent applying to a tenancy may not be referred more than 28 days after the tenancy concerned has terminated.

-A dispute relating to the validity of a notice of termination must be referred to the PRTB within 28 days of receipt of the notice.
+A dispute relating to the validity of a notice of termination must be referred to the RTB within 28 days of receipt of the notice.

 UPDATE (26 January 2016): There have been some amendments to legislation affecting PRTB related disputes.
 A comprehensive updated list of termination notice periods will also be made available here in due course.

 3. Types of disputes

-The following are examples of disputes that the PRTB will deal with but other disputes may also be dealt with:
+The following are examples of disputes that the RTB will deal with but other disputes may also be dealt with: